Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeAExcellent transatlantic and European fiber connectivity.
+Global Connectivity GradeAExcellent transatlantic and European fiber routes ensure low-latency connections.

-Direct Cloud On-RampsOver 4 – as of September 2025Direct access to AWS and Microsoft Azure.
+Direct Cloud On-RampsOver 4 – as of September 2025Direct access to major clouds including AWS and Microsoft Azure.

-Tax IncentivesYesSpecific exemptions are available for data center equipment purchases.
+Tax IncentivesVariesIncludes specific exemptions from sales tax on data center equipment purchases.

-Sales Tax23% VAT – as of September 2025Standard Value Added Tax rate applies to most goods and services.
+Sales Tax23% VAT – as of September 2025The standard Value Added Tax rate applicable in the country.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: Ireland offers over 4 dedicated cloud on-ramps providing direct, private access to 16 different cloud regions.
-Major providers with a physical presence include:
+Direct Cloud On-Ramps: Ireland offers over 4 dedicated cloud on-ramps, enabling direct, private access to 16 cloud regions.
+Available providers include:

 • AWS